sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

  - Moved heat shield to Thermal category and Advanced Landing tech tree node
      - This brings it in line with the stock heat shields
  - Added USI Life Support compatibility
-     - Eight day's worth of Supplies and Mulch storage for the standard crew of three Kerbals
+     - Eight days' worth of Supplies and Mulch storage for the standard crew of three Kerbals
      - Storage is applied directly to stock Mk1-2 Pod